PauloCesarRSilva/PauloCesarRSilva-microservice-netflix-catalog-manager-using-azure-functions-and-cosmosdb/README.md

 ```

 ### Using the APIs
 The backend functions contains three APIs that you can use.
 Each method is documented with details on how to make requests and what parameters are required.
-You can find the documentation for each method in the `backend-functions` folder.
+You can find the documentation for each method in the `backend-functions/function_app.py` file.

 To make a request to an API, you can use tools like `curl`, Postman, or any HTTP client library in your preferred programming language.
 Below is an example using `curl`: